tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

 # The K'anchay (Light) Order
-An organization that spans all of terrasa, working in the service of Lathander, god of birth and renewal.
+An organization that spans all of terrasa, working in the service of (Inti)[https://en.wikipedia.org/wiki/Inti], or Lathander, sun god of birth and renewal.

 There are several types of K'anchay chapter: